topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 .. _ss-height-extension-purchase:

-Purchasing Height extension
+Purchasing height extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To purchase the Height extension, zoom the map to one of the regions in which the height extension is available.
+To purchase the height extension, zoom the map to one of the regions in which the height extension is available.
 Then slide the dashboard twice to the left to show the :ref:`coordinates panel <ss-coordinate-panel>`.
 Then tap on the coordinates panel and choose 'Show height' in the pop-up that appears.
 Then the purchase screen will appear.

 .. _ss-height-extension-display-height: